 Go and Write! with Dr. Gerard Collins and Jane Simpson

 Award-winning Newfoundland author Gerard Collins, who now lives in New Brunswick, and Jane Simpson, also a New Brunswicker, offer creative writing retreats for those who find inspiration in travel.
 On these retreats, Gerard focuses on your writing, with multiple workshops, feedback on your work, and one-on-one discussions about your writing.
 Jane is involved with planning and running things behind the scenes, both before and during the retreats.

 Together, we work to give you fabulous accommodations, time and space to write, and opportunities to experience local culture, everywhere we go.

 Writing mentor and workshop leader

-Gerard Collins is a New Brunswick-based writer, originally from Newfoundland, whose first novel, Finton Moon, was nominated for the International IMPAC Dublin Literary Award, Sunburst Award for Excellence in Canadian Literature of the Fantastic, the NL Heritage and History Award, and has won the Percy Janes First Novel Award.
+Gerard Collins is the award-winning author of The Hush Sisters, published by Breakwater Books Ltd., in October 2020.
+A New Brunswick-based writer, originally from Newfoundland, Gerard’s first novel, Finton Moon, was nominated for the International IMPAC Dublin Literary Award, Sunburst Award for Excellence in Canadian Literature of the Fantastic, the NL Heritage and History Award, and has won the Percy Janes First Novel Award.
 In 2019, he turned the Finton Moon experience into a multi-media art exhibition, The Book that Wrote Itself.
 His short story collection, Moonlight Sketches, won the NL Book Award.

 Gerard has won numerous arts and letters awards for fiction, published in journals and anthologies, garnered unanimously positive reviews and arts grants, had his short stories taught in multiple university courses, and his first novel has been placed in high school learning resource centres across Newfoundland and Labrador.